Mercuria sells Henry Bath stake to China's CMST

-NEW YORK (Reuters) - China’s CMST Development Co Ltd said on Monday it will buy a majority stake in centuries-old metals storage company Henry Bath from Swiss-based commodities trader Mercuria, the latest sign of China’s growing clout in metals trading.
+NEW YORK, Sept 14 (Reuters) - China’s CMST Development Co Ltd said on Monday it will buy a majority stake in centuries-old metals storage company Henry Bath from Swiss-based commodities trader Mercuria, the latest sign of China’s growing clout in metals trading.

 The Beijing-headquartered logistics company has agreed to pay $60 million for a 51 percent stake in one of the world’s oldest metals storage firms.
 It will be the first Chinese player to enter the London Metal Exchange’s vast storage network.